chromium/dom-distiller/README.md

     org.chromium.distiller.JsTestEntry.runWithFilter('MyTestClass.testSomething')
     ```

-The `Sources` panel contains both the extracted JavaScript and all the Java
+The `Sources` panel contains both the extracted JavaScript and the Java source
-source files as long as you haven't disabled JavaScript source maps in Developer
+files, as long as you haven't disabled JavaScript source maps in Developer
 Tools.
-You can set breakpoints in the Java source files and then inspect all
+You can set breakpoints in the Java source files to stop the code
-kinds of different interesting things when that breakpoint is hit.
+execution and examine a variety of useful information, such as variable values.

 When a test fails, you will see several stack traces.
 One of these contains
 clickable links to the corresponding Java source files for the stack frames.

-## Developer extension
+### Developer extension

-After running `ant package`, the `out/extension` folder contains an unpacked
+`ant package` generates an unpacked Chrome extension under `out/extension`,
-Chrome extension.
-This can be added to Chrome and used for development.
+which you can add to the browser with the following steps:

--   Go to `chrome://extensions`
+1. Go to `chrome://extensions`
--   Enable developer mode
+2. Enable developer mode
--   Select to load an unpacked extension and point to the `out/extension`
+3. Select to load an unpacked extension and point to the `out/extension`
     folder.

-### Features

 The extension currently supports profiling the extraction code.